 Writing in the journal PLOS ONE, WSU wildlife biologist Rob Wielgus and data analyst Kaylie Peebles say that, for each wolf killed, the odds of more livestock depredations increase significantly.

-Predator control and sport hunting are often used to reduce predator populations and livestock depredations, – but the efficacy of lethal control has rarely been tested.
 We assessed the effects of wolf mortality on reducing livestock depredations in Idaho, Montana and Wyoming from 1987–2012 using a 25 year time series.
 The number of livestock depredated, livestock populations, wolf population estimates, number of breeding pairs, and wolves killed were calculated for the wolf-occupied area of each state for each year.

 The trend continues until 25 percent of the wolves in an area are killed, a rate of removal that is unsustainable for maintaining the species.
 Researchers found that killing one wolf increases the odds of depredations four percent for sheep and five to six per cent for cattle the following year.
 If 20 wolves are killed, livestock deaths double.